zarf-dev/zarf/docs/workstation.md

 1. [Go](https://golang.org/doc/install) &mdash; the programming language / build tools we use to create the `zarf` (et al.) binary.

-    Currently recommended version is `1.16.x`.
+    Currently required version is `1.16.x`.

 &nbsp;